HI, FRB, what's your z: The first FRB host galaxy redshift from radio observations: Conclusions

 \section{Conclusions}

-We have presented \HI\ follow-up observations from the MeerKAT radio telescope of FRB\,20230718A, which was localised to sub-arcsecond precision to a faint dust extinct galaxy at low Galactic latitude. \HI\ in emission was detected for the host galaxy, as well as a nearby companion galaxy with no clear optical host in the available optical photometry.
-A \HI\ bridge is seen between the two galaxies, indicating that the host of FRB\,20230718A is interacting and potentially undergoing enhanced star formation, which could have led to a progenitor formed from a massive star, as seen in four other FRB host galaxies detected in \HI.
+We have presented \HI\ 21cm follow-up observations from the MeerKAT radio telescope of FRB\,20230718A, which was localised to sub-arcsecond precision to a faint dust-extincted galaxy at low Galactic latitude. \HI\ in emission was detected for the host galaxy, as well as a nearby companion galaxy with no clear optical host in the available optical photometry.
+An \HI\ bridge is seen between the two galaxies, indicating that the host of FRB\,20230718A is interacting and potentially undergoing enhanced star formation, which could have led to a progenitor formed from a massive star, as seen in four other FRB host galaxies detected in \HI.

 From this observation we obtained a redshift of 0.0357, the first redshift measurement for an FRB host galaxy not derived first from optical observations.
+We have since confirmed that the \HI\ emission seen here is associated with the FRB host through optical spectroscopic follow-up.
 This demonstrates the ability to use the \HI\ 21-cm transition to follow up FRB host galaxies for which it may be difficult to obtain optical spectroscopic measurements, such as for other FRB hosts behind the Galactic plane.
 Redshift information obtained through \HI\ provides an avenue to including such localised FRBs in studies such as constraining the DM contribution from the Milky Way and FRB host galaxy, FRB progenitor models, and cosmological studies.